Gamera: Overview

 Ishiro Honda highly praised the 1967 film Gamera vs. Gyaos, pleasing Niisan Takahashi greatly and freeing him from his feeling of inferiority towards the Godzilla franchise, and Honda suggested Takahashi to work together in the future.
-There was a failed attempt to produce a Daimajin film involving Honda in 1980s, and Takahashi later sent his script for the cancelled 1994 film, which later became the basis of the novel Gamera vs. Phoenix, to several tokusatsu film makers including Honda; however, despite Honda's encouragement, Takahashi's attempt failed to materialize.
+There was a failed attempt to produce a Daimajin film involving Honda in the 1980s, and Takahashi later sent his script for the cancelled 1994 film, which later became the basis of the novel Gamera vs. Phoenix, to several tokusatsu film makers including Honda; however, despite Honda's encouragement, Takahashi's attempt failed to materialize.